 - Install to Subdomain or Subfolder - Create subdomain and necessary DNS updates and/or create new subfolder for WordPress files.

 Step 2: Download the WordPress Software and Upload it to Your Server

-Point your web browser at http://wordpress.org/download/ .
+Point your web browser at the WordPress download page.
 This page contains links to download the WordPress package in both zip and tar.gz format.

 Option 1: Download WordPress and Upload to Your Server

 Click on the Download link and save the zip file to your local computer.
 Make sure you click Save and not Run or Open.
-Extract the zip file using your favorite archive tool and you will have a folder called wordpress containing all of the server software files.
+Extract the zip file using your favorite archive tool and you will have a folder called WordPress containing all the server software files.

-You will need to upload these files to the server using a FTP/SFTP client, file transfer commands in the shell like scp, or log in to your domain’s cPanel interface and use the built in File Manager.
+You will need to upload these files to the server using an FTP/SFTP client, file transfer commands in the shell like scp, or log in to your domain's cPanel interface and use the built-in File Manager.

 Option 2: Use SSH and WGET to Download Directly to Your Server